vinodkd/bart/readme.md

       execution of: "./sum.sh" returned: 0 and outcome: PASSED bart done.

-... the outcomes and our acceptance of the outcomes is stored in `bart_test_log.tsv`
+... the outcomes and our acceptance of the outcomes is stored in `./bart_test_log.tsv`

       $ cat bart_test_log.tsv
       ./sum.sh 1 2	0